-In addition, children and adolescents who are overweight or have obesity report lower selfesteem and health-related quality of life (particularly related to physical function and mobility) than normal-weight youth.26-28 Weight-based victimization (e.g., teasing and bullying) has been cited as the primary reason for victimization in school settings among adolescents and elementary school-aged children.29-31 However, many of the studies of psychosocial issues compared youth identified through clinic settings with healthy controls (with overweight or obesity) from the community or schools.
+In addition, children and adolescents who are overweight or have obesity report lower self-esteem and health-related quality of life (particularly related to physical function and mobility) than normal-weight youth.
+32-34 Weight-based victimization (e.g., teasing and bullying) has been cited as the primary reason for victimization in school settings among adolescents and elementary-aged children.
+However, many of the studies of psychosocial issues compared youth identified through clinic settings with healthy controls (with overweight or obesity) from the community or schools.
 Youth seeking care for their weight may not be broadly representative of children and adolescents who are overweight or have obesity.
-Surveys of representative community samples of children and adolescents who currently have or previously had obesity have not reported poorer psychosocial outcomes (self-esteem, depression, school/social functioning) despite respondents' awareness of their (past or present) excess weight.^{32,33} Obesity maintained into adulthood can significantly affect health.
-Long-term prospective studies show that childhood BMI is associated with an increased risk of all-cause mortality, cardiovascular- and metabolic-related conditions/risk factors, and several types of cancers.34-41 For example, one study found an increased risk of future heart disease of approximately 5 percent for every additional BMI unit in adolescence, not controlling for adult BMI36 and BMI during late adolescents has been associated with increased risk of cardiovascular death over 40 years followup.42 However, studies that control for adult BMI have generally found no such associations, suggesting that childhood obesity alone has minimal direct impact on adult morbidity and mortality.^{34,35} Indeed, prospective data show that risks of adult cardiovascular disease-related factors in non-obese adults are similar for those who had obesity as children and those who were never obese, which suggests that harmful cardiovascular effects in childhood may be reversible with weight loss.43
+Surveys of representative community samples of children and adolescents who currently have or previously had obesity have not reported poorer psychosocial outcomes (self-esteem, depression, school/social functioning) despite respondents' awareness of their (past or present) excess weight.
+38, 39

+Obesity maintained into adulthood can significantly affect health.
+Long-term prospective studies show that childhood BMI is associated with an increased risk of all-cause mortality, cardiovascular- and metabolic-related conditions/risk factors, and several types of cancer.
+For example, one study found an increased risk of future heart disease of approximately 5 percent for every additional BMI unit in adolescence, not controlling for adult BMI, and BMI during late adolescence has been associated with increased risk of cardiovascular death over 40 years of followup.
+However, studies that control for adult BMI have generally found no such associations, suggesting that childhood obesity alone has minimal direct effect on adult morbidity and mortality.
+Indeed, prospective data show that risks of adult cardiovascular disease-related factors in adults without obesity are similar among those who had obesity as children and those who did not, which suggests that harmful cardiovascular effects in childhood may be reversible with weight loss.

-Future physical health risks in children categorized as overweight (but not having obesity) are assumed to vary depending on body composition, BMI trajectory, family history, and other factors.1 However, they likely primarily function through increasing the risk of adult obesity.
+Future physical health risks in children categorized as overweight (but not having obesity) are assumed to vary depending on body composition, BMI trajectory, family history, and other factors.
+However, they likely primarily function through increasing the risk of adult obesity.